Park Bo-gum filmography

 Park Bo-gum is a South Korean actor and singer known for his performances across film, television, and theater which earned him numerous accolades.
 He debuted in the entertainment industry in 2011 with a role in the crime thriller film Blind.
-After a series of well-received roles in films, he had his breakthrough in the mystery series Hello Monster and family drama Reply 1988 (2015–16).
+After a series of well-received roles in films, he had his breakthrough in the mystery series Hello Monster (2015) and family drama Reply 1988 (2015–16).
 He also gained attention for hosting the music program Music Bank (2015–16).
 This was followed by his first leading role in the historical romance Love in the Moonlight (2016) which made him a household name in South Korea.
 He then starred in the melodrama Encounter (2018–19) and coming-of-age series Record of Youth (2020) which catapulted him to further international prominence.

 In 2021, he earned widespread praise for his first leading film role in sci-fi thriller Seo Bok.
 He then debuted on stage with the musical Let Me Fly in 2023, and starred in the sci-fi romance film Wonderland in 2024.
 After his military enlistment, he headlined the slice-of-life drama When Life Gives You Tangerines (2025) and action-comedy Good Boy (2025), both of which were critical and commercial successes.
 He hosted the late-night music talk show The Seasons: Park Bo-gum's Cantabile in 2025.
+In 2026, he led his own variety show titled The Village Barber for TvN.